 Maintain the co-sell assets and ensure they are fresh and relevant

-The session ended with a brief discussion on the “MACC” program, which allows enterprise customers to decrement their Azure spend commitment to Microsoft by purchasing third party software and services through a Transact listing in Azure Marketplace.
+The “MACC” program allows enterprise customers to spend down Azure cloud commitment to Microsoft by purchasing third-party software and services through a transactable listing in Microsoft commercial marketplace.

 To be enrolled in MACC:

-The Partner Solution must be sold through Azure Marketplace (transactable)
+The partner solution must be sold through Microsoft commercial marketplace (transactable)